mgeeky/Stracciatella/README.md

 PS D:\> Stracciatella.exe --help

   :: Stracciatella - Powershell runspace with AMSI and Script Block Logging disabled.
-  Mariusz B. / mgeeky, '19 <mb@binary-offensive.com>
+  Mariusz B. / mgeeky, '19-20 <mb@binary-offensive.com>
+  v0.2

-Usage: stracciatella.exe [options] [script] script                - Path to file containing Powershell script to execute.
-If not options given, will enter a pseudo-shell loop.
+Usage: stracciatella.exe [options]
+  -s <path>, --script <path> - Path to file containing Powershell script to execute.
+If not options given, will enter
+                               a pseudo-shell loop.
   -v, --verbose              - Prints verbose informations -f, --force                - Proceed with execution even if Powershell defenses were not disabled.
                                By default we bail out on failure.
   -c, --command              - Executes the specified commands.
                                If command and script parameters were given, executes command after running script.
-  -b, --base64          - Consider input as Base64 encoded.
-If both options, --base64 and --xor are specified,
-                          the program will peel them off accordingly: Base64Decode(XorDecode(data, XorKey)) -x <key>, --xor <key> - Consider input as XOR encoded, where <key> is a hex 8bit value being a key
+  -x <key>, --xor <key>      - Consider input as XOR encoded, where <key> is a one byte key in decimal
+                               (prefix with 0x for hex) -e, --cmdalsoencoded       - Consider input command (specified in '--command') encoded as well.
+                               Decodes input command after decoding and running input script file.
+                               By default we only decode input file and consider command given in plaintext
 ```

 The program accepts command and script file path as it's input.
 Both are optional, if none were given - pseudo-shell will be started.
-Both command and script can be further encoded using single-byte XOR or Base64 (or combination of them) for better OpSec experience.
+Both command and script can be further encoded using single-byte XOR (will produce output Base64 encoded) for better OpSec experience.

 Here are couple of examples presenting use cases: